US–UK Mutual Defence Agreement: Nuclear weapons development

+Another meeting at Sandia Labs on 17 to 19 September also went well.
+Weapon designers who had worked in secret ended 12 years of isolation.
+Each side had problems which the other had solved.
+John Corner estimated that British scientists gained two years of knowledge.

 An early benefit of the agreement was to allow the UK to "Anglicise" the W28 nuclear warhead as the Red Snow warhead for the Blue Steel missile.
 The British designers were impressed by the W28, which was not only lighter than the British Green Grass warhead used in Yellow Sun but also remarkably more economical in its use of expensive fissile material.
 The Yellow Sun Mark 2 using Red Snow cost £500,000 compared with £1,200,000 for the Mark 1 with Green Grass.
 A 1974 CIA proliferation assessment noted: "In many cases [Britain's sensitive technology in nuclear and missile fields] is based on technology received from the US and could not legitimately be passed on without US permission".
 The UK National Audit Office noted that most of the UK Trident programme warhead development and production expenditure had been incurred in the US, which supplied special materials and "certain warhead-related components and services".
 There is evidence that the warhead design of the British Trident system is similar to or even based upon the US W76 warhead fitted in US Navy Trident missiles, with design and blast model data supplied to the UK.

-Britain soon became dependent on the United States for its nuclear weapons, as it lacked the resources to produce a range of designs.
-The treaty allowed the UK to receive US nuclear weapons for the Royal Air Force (RAF) and British Army of the Rhine (BAOR) under Project E. Similar custody arrangements were made for the Thor missiles supplied under Project Emily.
+The United Kingdom soon became dependent on the United States for its nuclear weapons, as it lacked the resources to produce a range of designs.
+The treaty allowed the UK to receive US nuclear weapons for the Royal Air Force (RAF) and British Army of the Rhine (BAOR) under Project E. In return the USA could send Thor missiles supplied under Project Emily to the UK, from where they could reach the Soviet Union.

 The UK was able to carry out underground nuclear tests at the US Nevada Test Site, where the first British test took place on 1 March 1962.
 British nuclear testing in the United States continued until it was abruptly halted by President George H. W. Bush in October 1992.
 Major subcritical nuclear tests continued to occur, most notably the Etna test in February 2002 and the Krakatau test in February 2006.